aiser-team/cabrnet/CONTRIBUTING.md

 # Contributing to CaBRNet

 First of all, thank you for your interest in contributing to CaBRNet!
-To be able to contribute, you will require either a [GitHub](https://github.com) account or directly a [Frama-C gitlab](https://git.frama-c.com) account.
-If you are using a GitHub account, you will have to authorize your information to be shared to the Frama-C gitlab server, then wait for a Frama-C admin to enable your account (this may take a few days depending on opening days).
+To be able to contribute, you will require a [GitHub](https://github.com) account.

 Contributions can take many forms: